 4) Clarify interfaces and handoffs

 Document the most important handoffs between seats.
 For instance, define the criteria for a “qualified lead” that Marketing passes to Sales, or the acceptance criteria for work that Delivery hands to Customer Success.
+In the context of projects, clear handoffs are essential to ensure responsibilities are transferred smoothly between teams or individuals, minimising delays and confusion during project execution.
 Clear interfaces reduce rework and friction.

 5) Map metrics to seats